 Dwygyfylchi is a small and quiet village, but has everything I could possibly want or need.
 There's a friendly and caring community here, and we have amazing access to the outdoors for hiking, running, biking and dog walking.
 We have the stunning Conwy coastline for beach walks, sea swims, paddle boarding and incredible sunsets.

 Throughout the coronavirus lockdowns, I found new appreciation for exploring our village and the local beauty spots that surround us.
-I felt incredibly lucky to have all this on my doorstep during a time when we are being asked to stay home and stay safe.
+I felt incredibly lucky to have all this on my doorstep during a time when we were being asked to stay home and stay safe.
 There really isn’t anywhere I would rather be to do just that.

 My top spots for taking photos in North Wales

 North Wales is famous for its stunning landscapes and idealistic photo opportunities.
 I am spoilt for choice when it comes to locations that are local to me.
-Here are a few of my favourites:
+Here are a few of my favourites.

 Pen yr Ole Wen